 Robert Koch, one of the first microbiologists, devised the first non-pressure steamer in 1881, which was the beginning of the science of disinfection and sterilization.
 His invention optimized the penetration of moist heat or steam, which was a more efficient means of sterilization than dry heat.
 At the time of Koch’s invention, boiling was used to sterilize hospital instruments, gowns, and dressings.

 In 1933, modern autoclave technology was introduced with the first pressure steam sterilizer that measured the temperature in the chamber drain line or thermostatic trap.
-Prior to this advancement, pressure was the only means of control of the atmosphere in the chamber making it impossible to verify the temperature or whether air was eliminated.
+Prior to this advancement, pressure was the only means of control of the atmosphere in the chamber, making it impossible to verify the temperature or whether the air was eliminated.
 Over time, autoclave technology has developed pre-vacuum cycles and the steam-flush pressure-pulse.
 These advances have produced the devices used in hospitals, industry, and businesses today.
-The advanced seal on the chamber, elimination of air, and improved pressure systems makes the autoclave the ideal sterilization and testing device.
+The advanced seal on the chamber, elimination of air, and improved pressure systems make the autoclave the ideal sterilization and testing device.

 In the middle of the twentieth century, manufacturers began using autoclaves to bond, test, and produce parts for a variety of industries.
 Autoclave companies that specialized in the health and medical industries had to revise their paradigm and broaden their perspective with the realization that there was a larger market for their product.
 In the beginning, a small number of companies specialized in autoclaves as an addition to their business model.
 Today, it is a growing industry developing new uses and technology for autoclave use.